 - Useful for debugging workflows that have since been modified

-Workflow snapshots are only available for executions after the enhanced logging system was introduced.
+Workflow snapshots are only available for runs after the enhanced logging system was introduced.
 Older migrated logs show a "Logged State Not Found" message.

 Log Retention